 For ex post ratings on issued credits, the headline letter is public and free; deeper analysis is behind subscription.
 For ex ante (pre-issuance) ratings, public release is conditional on the commissioner's agreement — meaning a developer-commissioned pre-issuance rating can remain private.
 BeZero does not trade, develop projects, broker, or do MRV consulting.
 Its own developer-engagement page documents that many ratings are commissioned by the projects themselves.

-Sylvera (London, founded 2020) charges buyers, not developers, for ratings.
-Approximately 85% of revenue is platform subscription from corporates, financial institutions, and asset managers (typical enterprise pricing $50K–$250K+ annually).
-Developers can request a project rating but cannot influence outcomes.
+Sylvera (London, founded 2020) is mostly a subscription business.
+Around 85% of revenue is buyer-side platform access — corporates, financial institutions, asset managers, typically $50K–$250K a year.
+Developers can request a rating but cannot influence the outcome.

 Calyx Global is the clearest buyer-side exemplar.
 Subscription tiers run from a free Explorer level to ~$699/month Essentials and a custom Expert tier; ratings are also available through Bloomberg Terminal and Carbonplace.
 Calyx explicitly does not sell ratings — or early-stage Pre-Verification Assessments — to project developers; the policy is formalised on the company's site as a "financial independence" commitment.